 Mystery shopping: How not to get disqualified

-If it’s a lunchtime shop — usually between 11:15 a.m. and 3:15 p.m. — and you arrive there at 4:30 p.m. you’ll basically be wasting your money.
-They won’t reimburse you, even though you may have followed all of the other instructions.
+If it’s a lunchtime shop — usually between 11:15 a.m. and 3:15 p.m. — and you arrive there at 4:30 p.m. you’ll basically be wasting your time and money.
+Market Force won’t reimburse you, even though you may have followed all of the other instructions.

 From the above example, it will cost you $15 to eat and try the entree choice that this restaurant wants your feedback on.
 They are offering to pay you $5 to eat there.
 So you’ll be reimbursed for the $15 + $5 for the shop, meaning you’ll get $20 total for this one shop.

 How often do you get paid with Market Force?

 As with some other mystery shopping sites, Market Force pays monthly (the 15th of every month).
 That means if you do all your shops in the first few days of the month, you won’t see that check until the middle of the following month (about 45 days later).

 That’s why it’s best to sprinkle in some shops throughout a 30-day period.
 You can get your money back quicker if you shop on the back end of the month.

 Final thoughts on mystery shopping for Market Force